suraj-fusion/WeatherNow/README.md

 # WeatherNow
-WeatherNow is a website that allows anyone to access realtime weather information of any city It implements Open Weather API
+WeatherNow is a website that allows anyone to access realtime weather information of any city

+It uses Open Weather API for the same

 Deployed in vercel